 The Old City Hospital in St. Louis operated from 1845 to 1985.
 The present-day structure dates to 1896.
 Initially founded to deal with a severe cholera outbreak, the City of St. Louis owned and operated the hospital for nearly a century and a half.
+Let’s take a look at the story of City Hospital, St Louis.

 Old City Hospital in St. Louis occupied five city blocks at the intersection of 14th and Lafayette Avenue.
 A public hospital serving the poor and uninsured, it had a capacity of approximately 1,100 beds.